godposeidon001/quickhire-job-board/README.md

 - Login supports callback URLs.
 - Protected routes redirect unauthenticated users to `/login` with callback.
 - User roles are stored in session (`USER` / `ADMIN`).
+- Session policy:
+  - JWT/session max age is 15 minutes.
+  - Session token is configured as a browser-session cookie.

 ## Admin Panel Notes